awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-wireless-log-entries.md

 +

 **Uplink\_Data and Downlink\_Data**
-The event type `Uplink_Data` is used for messages that are generated by AWS IoT Core for LoRaWAN when the payload is sent from the wireless device to AWS IoT\.
+The event type `Uplink_Data` is used for messages that are generated by AWS IoT Wireless when the payload is sent from the wireless device to AWS IoT\.
 The event type `Downlink_Data` is used for messages that are related to downlink messages that are sent from AWS IoT to the wireless device\.
 **Note**
 Events `Uplink_Data` and `Downlink_Data` apply to both LoRaWAN and Sidewalk devices\.

   For this event type, if you set log level to `INFO` when configuring the CLI for your wireless devices, then in the logs, you'll see:
   + If the event is successful, you'll see log messages that have a `logLevel` of `INFO`\.
 The messages will include details about the status of the uplink or downlink message that was sent and the wireless device identifier\.
 Following shows an example of this log entry for a Sidewalk device\.
-For more information about the `logLevel` and other fields in the log entry, see [AWS IoT Core for LoRaWAN resources and log levels](connect-iot-lorawan-configure-resource-logging.md#connect-iot-lorawan-log-levels-resources)\.
+For more information about the `logLevel` and other fields in the log entry, see [AWS IoT Wireless resources and log levels](connect-iot-lorawan-configure-resource-logging.md#connect-iot-lorawan-log-levels-resources)\.

     ```
     {